-Indonesia’s Danantara seeks up to $10b loan from regional, global banks: report
+Indonesia’s Danantara seeks up to $10b loan from regional, global banks

-Indonesia’s Danantara seeks up to $10b loan from regional, global banks: report
+Indonesia’s Danantara seeks up to $10b loan from regional, global banks

 FILE PHOTO: A sign for Indonesia's sovereign wealth fund Danantara is seen in front of its headquarters in Jakarta, Indonesia, February 28, 2025.
 REUTERS/Willy Kurniawan/File Photo

-Indonesia’s newly established sovereign wealth fund, Danantara, is reportedly seeking a multicurrency loan of up to $10 billion—potentially the largest syndicated loan in Southeast Asia—Bloomberg reported on Monday citing sources.
+Indonesia’s newly established sovereign wealth fund, Danantara, has announced plans to seek a multicurrency loan of up to $10 billion—potentially the largest syndicated loan in Southeast Asia—according to a statement by a top Danantara executive on Monday.
+The fund is expected to raise the loan this July.

-Formally known as Daya Anagata Nusantara, Danantara is said to have issued a request for proposals (RFP) to regional and international banks for a loan with tenors ranging from three to five years.
-The loan will be unsecured and will not be backed by government guarantees, letters of comfort, or other forms of state support, the report said.
+Formally known as Daya Anagata Nusantara, Danantara has reportedly issued a request for proposals (RFP) to regional and international banks for a loan with tenors ranging from three to five years, Bloomberg reported.
+The loan will be unsecured and will not be backed by government guarantees, letters of comfort, or any other form of state support.

 The proceeds are expected to be used for general corporate purposes, including funding strategic investments and strengthening the fund’s financial position.